evereverland/2019/faq-frequently-asked-questions/0-introduction.md

 * What are the features and benefits of what we do that can solve these problems?

 What do people want to collect/preserve?
-	* How to achieve that goal for the basic user.
+	* How to achieve that goal for the basic user
-	* End product for a simple upload for the basic user.
+	* End product for a simple upload for the basic user

 * We will provide useful information